• Skip to primary navigation

 The Icefields Parkway leading to Jasper – photo provided by Travel Alberta credit Roman Koenigshofer

 It’s a bit of a haul, but worth every minute spent on the highway.
 Not only are there so many great things to do in Jasper, but the scenery along the jaunt there is also sensational.
-(If you’re looking for a quick trip, we have a great itinerary for how to spend 3 days in Jasper.)
+(If you’re looking for a quick trip, we have an excellent itinerary for how to spend three days in Jasper.)

 Calgary to Jasper Map